 1/ Study on developing the conditions and transferable methods for an effective peer-learning program in the field of independent living skills

-By UPEC (FRANCE) – Alexandre Ployé is in charge of this study and establishing the peer-learning program in Centre de la Gabrielle
+By UPEC (FRANCE) – Alexandre Ployé is in charge of both this study and the peer-learning program in Centre de la Gabrielle

 2/ Step-by-step videoclips and training for people with disabilites, staff and parents on “How to develop independent living skills”